jordus100/stf-console-api/README.md

 2. Do something with the device via adb (Instrumentation Test, adb install, etc)
 3. Disconnect from device

+Due to it being a console tool, it's very easy to use  it for test automation in a CI\CD pipeline, for example in Jenkins.

 Allows for filtering by any device description parameter as well as listing all available values of a given parameter e.g. all unique names of devices in the STF instance.